iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ## Implement the conversation flow

 A conversation is typically initiated by a user.
 The bot can only reply to user’s message which means that iAdvize will call your endpoints when a message is received in the conversation.

-To fully handle a conversation you only need to implement 2 endpoints:
+To fully handle a conversation you only need to implement 3 endpoints:
+* `GET /bots/:idOperator/conversation-first-messages` to return the first messages you want to send as soon as the visitor opens up the chatbox (before the conversation really starts)
 * `POST /conversations` to handle a new conversation creation
 * `POST /conversations/:conversationId:/messages` to receive messages from the visitor and reply to the visitor.
 Mind that all the messages posted in a conversation will result into this API call (which means you will also receive your own replies).